 Conservative treatment for plantar fasciitis involves using a night splint to hold the foot in an extended position while the patient sleeps.
 This can help to alleviate the heel pain usually experienced in the morning.
 Shoe inserts or custom orthotics may also be recommended to help cushion the heel and reduce heel pain experienced while standing or walking.
 Additionally, topical or oral anti-inflammatory medications may also help to improve heel pain throughout the day.

 Physical therapy can be quite beneficial as well for patients with plantar fasciitis.
-Physical therapy can focus on stretching the plantar fascia and calf muscles, thus lengthening the tissue and improving range of motion.
+Physical therapy includes specific exercises that can help stretch the plantar fascia and calf muscles, thus lengthening the tissue and improving range of motion.

 More aggressive treatment options may be recommended if conservative solutions are not successful in relieving pain.
 The latest treatment options for plantar fasciitis are minimally invasive and can help patients avoid or delay the need for traditional surgical intervention.